Kevin McGahern

 Kevin McGahern (born 7 November 1986) is an Irish comedian, TV presenter, writer and actor.
-He is the former host of Republic of Telly between 2013 and 2017 and documentary series Kevin McGahern's America.
+He hosted Republic of Telly between 2013 and 2017 and documentary series Kevin McGahern’s America in 2016.

 Early life

 McGahern was born in 1986 and grew up on a farm in Gowna, County Cavan.
-McGahern graduated from the University of Wolverhampton in 2009 with a degree in Animation.
+McGahern graduated from the University of Wolverhampton in 2009 with a degree in animation.
 He became a stand-up comedian after working as a barman in the birthplace of Irish stand-up comedy, the International Bar.
 He stated in an interview that the two biggest influences on his early stand up were Steve Martin and Dylan Moran.

 Career

 In 2011, McGahern starred in the independent feature film No Party for Billy Burns which was written and directed by Padraig Conaty.
 The film also stars Shane Connaughton, Sonya O'Donoghue and Charlie McGuinness.
 In 2013, McGahern became the host of Republic of Telly replacing Dermot Whelan.
 He continued to host the show until its eventual cancellation in 2017, and was the longest serving host of the show.

 In 2017, McGahern hosted his own documentary series Kevin McGahern's America in which he explored various aspects of life in America: gun rights, intimacy in the digital age, and whether you really can choose your family.
 It received positive reviews and McGahern was praised for his "low-key yet alert" interviewing style.
+He also acted in the award-winning black comedy, Redemption of a Rogue.
 In 2021, McGahern hosted the RTÉ comedy panel show Clear History alongside team captains, Joanne McNally and Colin Murphy.
 The series returned in 2022 with McGahern and McNally joined by new captain Jason Byrne.